prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <p>Timeout for scraping metrics from the Prometheus exporter.
 If not specified, the Prometheus global scrape timeout is used.
-It cannot be greater than scrape interval.</p>
+The value cannot be greater than the scrape interval otherwise the operator will reject the resource.</p>
 </td>
 </tr>
 <tr>